Vanshaj712/TransLang/README.md

 With this you can translate upto 15000 Characters per day from any language to any language.Bingo !

-Head over the path for the installation.
+Head over the path for the installation: - ../dist/Release/Windows/

 Steps to use: